fruitcake/laravel-cors/readme.md

 # CORS in Laravel 5
 Based on https://github.com/asm89/stack-cors

-### For Laravel 4, please use the [0.2 branch](https://github.com/barryvdh/laravel-cors/tree/0.2)!
+For Laravel 4, please use the [0.2 branch](https://github.com/barryvdh/laravel-cors/tree/0.2)!

 ## About

-The `laravel-cors` package allows you to send [Cross-Origin Resource Sharing](http://enable-cors.org/) headers with ACL-style per-url configuration.
+The `laravel-cors` package allows you to send [Cross-Origin Resource Sharing](http://enable-cors.org/) headers with Laravel middleware configuration.

 If you want to have have a global overview of CORS workflow, you can  browse this [image](http://www.html5rocks.com/static/images/cors_server_flowchart.png).